 Soto indicates us that perspective will change with time and the problems that we may confront while we’re young will probably be seen as a small silly when we are older.

-Description of Life and Circumstances Essay
+The Circle of Life Essay